quinnliu/CV/README.md

 ## JOB INTEREST
 I want to solve the hardest problems at your startup using 101 mental models (inspired by Charlie Munger).

-Currently looking for a full time leader/product/full stack or iOS role at a startup that either involves large scale BMI, ANI, or miniature hardware(the smaller the better).
+Currently looking for a full time CTO role at a startup that either involves large scale BMI, ANI, or miniature hardware(the smaller the better).

 qn1over12@gmail.com | [Github](https://github.com/quinnliu) | [YouTube](https://www.youtube.com/user/quinnliuvideos) | [Art on Instagram](https://www.instagram.com/letterqliu/) | [Pet frog's book reviews on Instagram](https://www.instagram.com/jthefrog/)